10.12.2025

 We have drawn conclusions and lessons from both mistakes.

-Action and timetable:
+Action plan and timeline

 Two bitter but necessary findings right from the start: